ph5500/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a framework for Node.js and it has acces to middleware, which makes it much easier for developers to work with.

 - [ ] Describe Middleware?

+Middleware is an array of functions that we run on the backend of an application.
+Middleware allows us to provide security or restrictions, log requests, as well as to handle errors like we did earlier this week.

 - [ ] Describe a Resource?

+A resource is something on the server that we need to interact with, so everything in a REST API is essentially a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a 200 or 201 with the data that was requested if successful.

 - [ ] How can we partition our application into sub-applications?

+We can use routers to partition our application into simpler pieces.

 ## Minimum Viable Product